 AKA #MagicCityBurn vs. Shula’s Steak House

-Recently, the wife and I were lucky enough to receive a $100 gift card to Shula’s Steakhouse, somewhere that we would never normally eat.
+Recently, I was lucky enough to receive a $100 gift card to Shula’s Steakhouse, somewhere that I would never normally eat.
 Dinner there was quite an experience.
 I had an amazing glass of XYZin 50 Year Old Vine Zinfandel and their 22 oz bone-in, dry aged, USDA Prime Cowboy Ribeye.
 Having eaten at Fleming’s and Ruth’s Chris in the past, I’ve grown pretty confident that I do well enough with USDA Choice steaks that I don’t need to spend the extra on USDA Prime.
 But I was flat out outgunned by Shula’s.
-Here’s the evidence:

 So I picked up some USDA Prime Ribeye steaks.
 And I made the decision to write this post, win or lose.
 Sticking with the Reverse Sear technique I usually use on steaks.
 Going into this, I see a handful of primary differences.